piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 - EDIT classes (_jpparcel.php, _sagawa.php, _yamato.php, _yupack.php) for shipping modules.
 You need to check and adjust rates if necessary.
 They could have changed since release of this pack and they also depend on your contract with transport companies.
 For Yupack you might need to set a new category depending on where your store is located.
 Quoting is based on three main arrays:
- One for quote/shipping cost with one raw for each price range and columns for size, '$a_pricerank'.
+ One for quote/shipping cost with one row for each price range and columns for size, '$a_pricerank'.
 This is where shipping cost is actually set.
  Second one defines which range (in first one) to use depending on sending location and destination, '$a_dist_to_rank'.
 Coding system starts with two letters, each one corresponding to a prefecture/state group defined in third array ($a_zonemap), first one for sending location and second one for destination.
-Then follows a raw number to use in first array for this location combination.
+Then follows a row number to use in first array for this location combination.

 You must check and eventualy set these two arrays ('$a_pricerank' and '$a_dist_to_rank') to fit your situation.
 Unfortunately none of the shipping companies provide downloadable quoting tables but you can check online:
 For Yamato : https://www.kuronekoyamato.co.jp/ytc/search/estimate/ichiran.html